 This course provides the basic financial planning and management skills necessary in today's nonprofit organizations.
 Fund accounting, capital and operations budgeting, cash-flow analysis, expenditure control, longrange financial planning, audits, grants, and contracts will be explored.
 Students will apply theories and concepts presented in the course to the development of budget and financial projects relevant to nonprofit organizations.
-Offered on an as-needed basis.
+Offered as needed.